alex-bellon/wikipedia/README.md

 - [Turmite](https://en.wikipedia.org/wiki/Turmite) - a Turing machine which has an orientation as well as a current state and a "tape" that consists of an infinite two-dimensional grid of cells.
 The terms ant and vant are also used.

 ### Networking
+- [Broadcast Domain](https://en.wikipedia.org/wiki/Broadcast_domain) - a logical division of a computer network, in which all nodes can reach each other by broadcast at the data link layer.
 - [Hyper Text Coffee Pot Control Protocol](https://en.wikipedia.org/wiki/Hyper_Text_Coffee_Pot_Control_Protocol) - a facetious communication protocol for controlling, monitoring, and diagnosing coffee pots.
 - [Internet mail protocols](https://en.wikipedia.org/wiki/Category:Internet_mail_protocols)
 - [List of TCP/UDP Ports](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers)